lightning/bolts/04-onion-routing.md

 In order to ensure multiple hops along the route cannot be linked by the ephemeral public keys they see, the key is blinded at each hop.
-The blinding is done in a deterministic way that the allows the sender to compute the corresponding blinded private keys during packet construction.
+The blinding is done in a deterministic way that allows the sender to compute the corresponding blinded private keys during packet construction.

 The blinding of an EC public key is a single scalar multiplication of